-While there was plenty of talk about the Maple Leafs seeking an upgrade in goal at the trade deadline, that did not happen and Toronto seems content to go with Reimer as their No. 1 as it marches toward the Stanley Cup Playoffs for the first time since 2004.
+While there was plenty of talk about the Maple Leafs seeking an upgrade in goal at the trade deadline, that did not happen and Toronto seems content to go with Reimer as their number one as it marches toward the Stanley Cup Playoffs for the first time since 2004.
 Carlyle was pleased with what he saw from his stopper.

 “We don’t ask him to win us games – we just ask him to give us a chance,” Carlyle said.
 “Again tonight, he did that.
 For our hockey club, a lot of things went our way, but we took advantage of the situation.
 That’s what you have to do.”

 MTL PEN – 01:41 – Bouillon, high sticking